Artsbox Artist in Residence Program

 artsbox.jpg

-It is a versatile space for artists of all career stages and creative disciplines.
+ArtsBox is a vibrant, intimate converted shipping container based outside Footscray library.
+It is a versatile studio for artists of all career stages and creative disciplines with a small kitchenette offering a wet area.
 The short-term (six-week) residencies are suited to the development of new work, testing and exploring ideas or the development of your arts practice.

-Artsbox residencies are open to artists who live, work or study in Melbourne’s West or can demonstrate a connection to the City of Maribyrnong.
+ArtsBox residencies are open to artists who live, work or study in Melbourne’s West or can demonstrate a connection to the City of Maribyrnong.

 Artists are encouraged to work on creative projects that use the Footscray Library Collection and/or connect to the library’s programming and community to maximise the benefits of the program for artists and the local community.